 Some people are passionate about cities.
-The energy, the opportunities, the neverending social and cultural carousel a city provides gets them buzzing.
-A hotbed for marketing and advertising agencies.
+The energy, the opportunities, the never ending social and cultural carousel a city provides gets them buzzing.
+It’s why they’re a hotbed for marketing and advertising agencies.

-It’s easy to imagine the BIG CITY as akin to a giant whirlpool or funnel, where money and opportunities swirl in and down and around and, eventually, filter out into the surrounding areas.
+It’s easy to imagine a BIG CITY as a giant whirlpool or funnel, where money and opportunities swirl in and down and around and, eventually, filter out into the surrounding areas.

 In marketing and advertising, it’s almost an unspoken rule that the bigger your budget, the bigger the city you have to look in to find your solution.
 Hence why so many creative agencies are based in London – holding out their hats.

 The trouble is, once you go there as an agency, or even when looking for an agency, there’s almost no escape.
 There’s no turning back.
 Or, at least, it can feel that way.